sphuber/aiida-shell/docs/source/howto.rst

     cat < input.txt

-To reproduce this behaviour, the file that should be redirected through stdin can be defined using the ``metadata.option.filename_stdin`` input:
+To reproduce this behaviour, the file that should be redirected through stdin can be defined using the ``metadata.options.filename_stdin`` input:

 .. code-block:: python